vil/H4X-Tools/readme.md

 Submit feature requests and bugs in the [issues](https://github.com/V1li/H4X-Tools/issues) tab.

-If you want to help with the development, feel free to make a pull request.
+If you want to help with the development, follow the instructions in [contributing](CONTRIBUTING.md) and simply open a pull request.
+You can also [donate](https://vili.dev/#donate) to keep the project alive and me motivated!

 ![](https://github.com/V1li/H4X-Tools/blob/master/img/gui-v0.2.14b.png)